hammerheim-game/hammerheim-rules/7-equipment.md

-No Save: The great power of the Star-sword ignores all armor saves except for ward and Dodge saves.
+No Save: The great power of the Star-sword ignores all armour saves except for ward and Dodge saves.
 Parry: Star-sword offers an excellent balance of defence and offence.
 A model armed with a Star-sword may parry blows.
 When his opponent rolls to hit, the model armed with a sword